 - (1) Represents the depreciation and amortization of various real estate assets.
 Historical cost accounting for real estate assets in accordance with GAAP implicitly assumes that the value of real estate assets diminishes predictably over time.
 Since real estate values have historically risen or fallen with market conditions, we believe that such depreciation and amortization may be of limited relevance in evaluating current operating performance and, as such, these items are excluded from our determination of FFO. - (2) Represents the gain on disposition of certain real estate investments.
 Although this gain is included in the calculation of net income (loss), we have excluded it from FFO because we believe doing so more appropriately presents the operating performance of our real estate investments on a comparative basis.
-This adjustment includes amounts from the "Gain (loss) on sale or dissolution of unconsolidated joint venture" and "Gain (loss) on sale of real estate investments" included in the condensed consolidated statements of operations and comprehensive income (loss). - Includes adjustments to equity in earnings (losses) of unconsolidated entities, net, similar to those described in Notes 1, 2, 5 and 6 for our unconsolidated entities, which are necessary to convert our share of income (loss) from unconsolidated entities to FFO and MFFO. - (4) Includes income attributable to noncontrolling interests and all adjustments to eliminate the noncontrolling interests' share of the adjustments to convert our net income (loss) to FFO and MFFO. - (5) Represents components of net income (loss) related to the estimated changes in the values of our interest rate swap derivatives.
-We have excluded these changes in value from our evaluation of our operating performance and MFFO because we expect to hold the underlying instruments to their maturity and accordingly the interim gains or losses will remain unrealized.
+This adjustment includes amounts from the "Gain (loss) on sale or dissolution of unconsolidated joint venture" and "Gain (loss) on sale of real estate investments" included in the condensed consolidated statements of operations and comprehensive income (loss). - (3) Represents impairment charges recorded for the third quarter of 2015 in accordance with GAAP.
+Although such charges are included in the calculation of net income (loss), we have excluded them from FFO because we believe doing so more appropriately presents the operating performance of our real estate investments on a comparative basis.
+See "Results of Operations Results of our Directly-Owned Properties" for additional information regarding our impairment charges. - (4) Includes adjustments to equity in earnings (losses) of unconsolidated entities, net, similar to those described in Notes 1, 2, 3, 6 and 7 for our unconsolidated entities, which are necessary to convert our share of income (loss) from unconsolidated entities to FFO and MFFO.

-(6) Includes the following components of revenues and expenses that we do not consider in evaluating our operating performance and determining MFFO (in thousands):
+- (5) Includes income attributable to noncontrolling interests and all adjustments to eliminate the noncontrolling interests' share of the adjustments to convert our net income (loss) to FFO and MFFO. - (6) Represents components of net income (loss) related to the estimated changes in the values of our interest rate swap derivatives.
+We have excluded these changes in value from our evaluation of our operating performance and MFFO because we expect to hold the underlying instruments to their maturity and accordingly the interim gains or losses will remain unrealized. - (7) Includes the following components of revenues and expenses that we do not consider in evaluating our operating performance and determining MFFO (in thousands):

-Three Months Ended March 31.

-2015 2014 Straight-line rent adjustment (a) \$ (1,010) \$ (990) Amortization of lease incentives (b) 3,729 3,959 Amortization of out-of-market leases (b) (610) (738) Other 140 164 \$ 2,249 \$ 2,395
+Three Months Ended September 30, Nine Months Ended September 30, 2015 2014 2015 2014 Straight-line rent adjustment (a) \$ (2,421) \$ (1,918) \$ (3,974) \$ (4,832) Amortization of lease incentives (b) 4,211 3,830 12,187 11,474 Amortization of out-of-market leases (b) (628) (662) (1,824) (2,372) Other 115 80 384 303 \$ 1,277 \$ 1,330 \$ 6,773 \$ 4,573